-With that in mind, find the article by Sanger and Tuppy (if you haven't already), and take a look at it, the goal being to find out where the first sequence of a protein came from.
+With that in mind, find the article by Sanger and Tuppy (if you haven't already), and take a look at it, with the goal of understanding how the first sequence of a protein was determined.
+Make sure you find the right article (see title of this companion), with the right journal, volume, and page numbers.